vaeth/portage-postsyncd-mv/README.md

 not executed the above command - so nothing really bad will happen if you do not follow the above recommendation.

-Of course, it is also possible to switch off the executable bits of some files of this project in `/etc/portage/repo.postsync.d/*`.
+Of course, it is also possible to remove the executable bits of some files of this project in `/etc/portage/repo.postsync.d/*`.
 Then, of course, the corresponding functionality will be switched off.
 The project is written in such a way that this is not harmful.